top of page

 Supplemental heat if needed:

-Oil Filled Electric Radiator Heater: These type of heaters are the safest you could use in your coop when night time temperatures get extremely cold.
+• Oil Filled Electric Radiator Heater: These type of heaters are the safest you could use in your coop when night time temperatures get extremely cold.
 As a rule we do not heat the coop but when temperatures dip down to -20 C overnight, the safest heater in our opinion would be the oil filler heater.
 Why?
 Because chickens are dusty, regular heaters that have the heater coils inside are more dangerous for fire risks because of the dust that chickens generate because they are constantly replacing feathers.
+When heating your coop you do not want to temperature inside the coop to feel warm to you, only a couple degrees warmer is sufficient.

 Keeping Your Chickens Thriving